mlauter/hacker_school_progress/progress.md

 * make a chat program
 * more algorithms/job interview/take home assignment practice

+# Sep 15
+* more pycon proposals
+* learned about smtp and smtplib in python
+* learned about byte literal vs string literal python3

 # Sep 14
 * working on pycon proposal